 We are a pharmaceutical company focused on developing and commercializing products that have the potential to transform the way therapy is delivered, advance patient care and reduce healthcare costs.
 Our proprietary platform is designed to enable the subcutaneous administration of therapies that have previously been limited to intravenous, or IV, delivery.
 By moving delivery away from the high-cost healthcare settings typically required for IV administration, we believe our technology reduces overall healthcare costs and advances the quality and convenience of care.
 Our lead product candidate, Furoscix, consists of our novel subcutaneous formulation of furosemide delivered via our sc2Wear Infusor and is under development for treatment of worsening, or decompensated, heart failure outside of the inpatient setting.
 We filed a new drug application, or NDA, for Furoscix, with the U.S. Food and Drug Administration, or FDA, in August 2017.
-In May 2018, we received a notification from the FDA stating that, as part of its ongoing review of the Company's NDA, the FDA had identified deficiencies that precluded discussion of labeling and postmarketing requirements/commitments at that time.
 In June 2018, we received a Complete Response Letter from the FDA for our NDA.
 The Complete Response Letter indicated the need for additional human factors studies, device modifications, and potentially a clinical validation study.
-The FDA has granted our request for a Type A Post-Action Meeting, scheduled for September 24, 2018, to further discuss and evaluate the deficiencies raised.
-We believe Furoscix, if approved by the FDA after we address the deficiencies in the Complete Response Letter, would allow heart failure patients to receive IV-strength diuresis with earlier discharge from, or potentially without admission to, the high-cost hospital setting.
+In September 2018, a Type A Post-Action Meeting was held with the FDA to discuss and evaluate the deficiencies raised in the Complete Response Letter.
+We received minutes from the FDA for this Type A Meeting in October 2018.
+As reflected in these minutes, the FDA requested that we conduct additional human factors studies and a dose delivery validation study with our recently modified sc2Wear Infusor.
+We submitted a request for a Type C meeting with the FDA to determine the device delivery validation protocol and were granted a meeting on January 9, 2019.
+In addition, the FDA confirmed the appropriate population for Furoscix and recommended labelling specifications.
+Specifically, the FDA confirmed the appropriate populations for Furoscix are patients with worsening NYHA Class II and III heart failure who display reduced responsiveness to oral diuretics and do not require hospitalization.
+The FDA has recommended that the label for Furoscix, if approved, should state that Furoscix should not be used as a substitute for IV diuretics for patients who require hospitalization or have been recently discharged.
+We believe Furoscix, if approved by the FDA after we address the deficiencies identified in the Complete Response Letter, would allow heart failure patients who do not require hospitalization or have not been recently discharged from the hospital to receive IV-strength diuresis outside of the high-cost hospital setting.

-We have funded our operations from inception through June 30, 2018 primarily through the sale of shares of our common stock in our initial public offering and, prior to that, through the private placement of our preferred stock and the incurrence of debt.
+We have funded our operations from inception through September 30, 2018 primarily through the sale of shares of our common stock in our initial public offering and, prior to that, through the private placement of our preferred stock and the incurrence of debt.
 We do not have any products approved for sale and have not generated any revenue from product sales.

-As of June 30, 2018, we had an accumulated deficit of \$85.6 million.
+As of September 30, 2018, we had an accumulated deficit of \$91.4 million.
 We expect to continue to incur net losses for the foreseeable future as we resolve the deficiencies with Furoscix identified by the FDA in the Complete Response Letter, develop product candidates and move towards commercializing our products, if approved, in the United States, continue research and development efforts, scale-up manufacturing, and seek regulatory approval for new product candidates and product enhancements.
 We will need additional funding to pay expenses relating to commercialization of a product candidate, if approved.
 Adequate funding may not be available to us on acceptable terms, or at all.
-Our failure to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on our business, results of operations or financial condition.
+Our failure to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on our business, results of operations and financial condition.